blueyeti/Device-Manager/README.txt

 The compiled plugins are available in /Examples/"your os"/Example/ReceiveTestApp/Plugins according to your OS too.

 You can compile it with the Makefile and include the libDeviceManager.a(LINUX/MacOS) or DeviceManager.lib(Windows) in your project.
-To compile it on a specific platform, you have to configure the first Makefile variable :
+To compile it on a specific platform, you have to execute one (by default platform is linux):
-	OS = WIN32, LINUX or MacOS
+	make linux
+	make mac
+	make windows

 The DeviceManager header contains all the methods you should call to use the DeviceManager.
 A Doxygen describes these methods.